 While some people are happy to sleep with no covers at all, the rest of us like to feel wrapped up, just a little bit, even in the acrid heat.
 Swap that marshmallow-like, thick duvet for a summer alternative.

 You might want to swap for a lower tog.
 Togs are just the British way of measuring the warmth of a duvet.
 The tog has nothing to do with the quality of your duvet, just how warm you can expect it to be.
-For summer the perfect duvet weight is a 4.5 tog, light and lovely to avoid a sweaty and sticky night's sleep.
+For summer the perfect duvet weight is a super light 2.5 or 4.5 tog, light and lovely to avoid a sweaty and sticky night's sleep.

 Eat Light Foods and Avoid Drinking